-1 European MSP Platform, 2022h; informant #6 - MSP researcher, Sweden, pc, December 14, 2021.
+&lt;sup>1 European MSP Platform, 2022h; informant #6 - MSP researcher, Sweden, pc, December 14, 2021.

-Experience gained.
-There are clear advantages of having a localised planning because there's a lot more local knowledge about the areas.
-But in terms of these more overarching issues like the ecosystem approach and marine health, I would say that it's problematic to separate them so completely.
-So, my main point is that both of these different levels of planning are needed, but they also need to be a lot better integrated with each other," informant #6 - MSP researcher, Sweden, pc, December 14, 2021.
+EXPERIENCE GAINED.
+"There are clear advantages of having localised planning because there's much more local knowledge about the areas.
+But regarding these more overarching issues like the ecosystem approach and marine health, I would say separating them so completely is problematic.
+So, my main point is that both of these different levels of planning are needed, but they also need to be a lot better integrated with each other,"

+informant #6 - MSP researcher, Sweden, pc, December 14, 2021.

 - Marine Spatial Planning Ordinance clearly defines the roles of different authority levels in the MSP.
-The municipalities have to be actively involved in the process and the County Administrative Boards need to provide the coordination.1 - The Swedish MSP system has certain similarities with German and, to a certain extent, Finnish planning system.2
+The municipalities have to be actively involved in the process, and the County Administrative Boards need to provide the coordination. - The Swedish MSP system has certain similarities with German and, to a certain extent, the Finnish planning system.

-Best Practice Example.
+BEST PRACTICE EXAMPLE.
 In 2015, the SwAM issued the paper Maritime Spatial Planning - Current Situation 2014 in 2015.
-The report details the condition of Sweden's marine resources as well as the present and future constraints and demands on them.
-As much as possible, the SEAs of the MSPlans were based on the findings of the Symphony-cumulative tool's impact assessments (see also Best Practice Example "6.
+The report details the condition of Sweden's marine resources and their present and future constraints and demands.
+As much as possible, the SEAs of the MSPlans were based on the findings of the Symphony-cumulative tool's impact assessments (see also best practice example \5.
 XI.
 Example No. 11.
-Cumulative impacts at national level").
+Cumulative impacts at the national level").